 Obtain written permission to access a water source from all affected landowners.
-Before accessing surface or ground water from any source, submit to the Engineer a copy of the written permission for access, the temporary water permit from the State Water Commission, and, if applicable, the water permits from the United States Army Corp of Engineers.
+Before accessing surface or ground water from any source, submit to the Engineer a copy of the written permission for access, the temporary water permit from the Department of Water Resources, and, if applicable, the water permits from the United States Army Corp of Engineers.

-2. State Water Commission.
+2. Department of Water Resources.

-To obtain a temporary water permit, complete an Application for a Temporary Water Permit (SFN 60158) and submit to the State Water Commission.
-The Application for a Temporary Water Permit is available on the State Water Commission's website at: www.swc.state.nd.us/.
+To obtain a temporary water permit, complete an Application for a Temporary Water Permit (SFN 60158) and submit to the Department of Water Resources.
+The Application for a Temporary Water Permit is available on the Department of Water Resources website at:

+www.swc.state.nd.us/.

-For additional information from the State Water Commission, contact:
+For additional information from the Department of Water Resources, contact:

 State Engineer

-North Dakota State Water Commission
+Department of Water Resources

 State Office Building

 900 East Boulevard Ave

 Bismarck, ND 58505-0850

 (701) 328-2754

 swc@nd.gov